New Zealand Local Hero of the Year

 • 10 points: PROVEN IMPACT:

-How has this person clearly demonstrated a positive impact in their local community? (be it geographical community, or community of specific interest).
+How have they clearly demonstrated a positive impact in their local community? (be it geographical community, or community of specific interest).

 Conditions of Entry